-File Description Documents Upload relevant supporting document View File Link for Additional information Nil 1.1.3 - Teachers of the Institutio following activities related to cu development and assessment of University and/are represented following academic bodies durin Academic council/BoS of Affilia Setting of question papers for U programs Design and Developm Curriculum for Add on/ certific Courses Assessment /evaluation affiliating University rriculum the affiliating on the ng the year. ting University G/PG nent of ate/ Diploma
+File Description Documents

+Upload relevant supporting document View File

+Link for Additional information nil

+1.1.3 - Teachers of the Institution participate in | B. Any 3 of the above following activities related to curriculum development and assessment of the affiliating University and/are represented on the following academic bodies during the year.
+Academic council/BoS of Affiliating University Setting of question papers for UG/PG programs Design and Development of Curriculum for Add on/ certificate/ Diploma Courses Assessment / evaluation process of the affiliating University